ljaro/estiwork/README.md

 - npm 2.15.9

 1. install above components
-2. all of them should be in PATH env variable, so you can run directly run them from command line console
+2. all of them should be in PATH env variable, so you can directly run them from command line console

   open console (with administrator rights on windows) and run each command to check if exists
    - `node` <enter>